oligriffiths/emberconf-broccoli-plugin/app/markdown/blog/bar.md

-# This is bar file
+# This is markdown file

-Bar file
+This file is referenced directly as a file /blog/bar.html